jamessabby/jamessabby/README.md

 ## 👋 Hi there!
 I'm James Sabio

-I'm an aspiring software developer currently learning Full Stack Development through [roadmap.sh](https://roadmap.sh).
+I'm an aspiring software developer.
 I'm passionate about building interactive and user-friendly web applications, and I'm always eager to learn new tools and technologies.

 ### About Me
 - 🎓 2nd-year BS Computer Engineering student at De La Salle University - Dasmariñas